translateX() CSS Function

 Browser Support

-The following table will show you the current browser support for the CSS translateX() function.
+The following information will show you the current browser support for the CSS translateX() function.
+Hover over a browser icon to see the version that first introduced support for this CSS function.

 Desktop